-President Tyler and Congress continue to oppose each other on several issues, such as the tariff rate, the government debt, and a distribution program.
-Due to several vetoes by John, the first impeachment proceedings in American history took place against President Tyler.
-The Congress also refused to accept a number of the Presidential nominees for his Cabinet.
-He was the first president to have his nominees reject.
+President John Tyler and Congress continue to oppose each other on several issues, such as the tariff rate, the government debt, and a distribution program.
+Due to several vetoes by John, the first impeachment proceedings in American history took place against President John Tyler.
+Congress also refused to accept a number of the Presidential nominees for his Cabinet.
+He was the first president to have his nominees rejected.
 He continues to hold the record for the most rejections.

 Despite the domestic issues, John was successful on several foreign and military affairs.
 He began a process that would eventually lead to Hawaii becoming a state.
 On his final day in office, he admitted Florida into the Union.
 He also advocated for Texas to become a state.
 John improved relations with Britain regarding several disputed borders and brought an end to the Second Seminole War.
 He also advocated for the establishment of a chain of forts from Iowa to the Pacific.

-John sought to run for second term and was using the annexation of Texas to gain favor.
-Unfortunately, following a deadly incident onboard the USS Princeton, John was unable to complete his plan prior to the election, as several key Cabinet members were killed.
-John also sought to reshape his public image by distributing a favorably biography of himself.
+John sought to run for a second term and was using the annexation of Texas to gain favor.
+Unfortunately, following a deadly incident onboard the USS Princeton, John was unable to complete his plan before the election, as several key Cabinet members were killed.
+John also sought to reshape his public image by distributing a favorable biography of himself.

 Happy Birthday Mr. President!